Inequalities experienced by Black Asian Minority Ethnic Traveller People

 She Leads, We Lead Fingal

-This leadership programme is designed and led with local women leaders in Fingal and explores achievements, challenges, and opportunities that women experience in community action.
+This leadership programme was delivered for Fingal County Council, and was designed and led with local women leaders in Fingal.
+It explores achievements, challenges, and opportunities that women experience in community action.
 Read more here

 Hiring for Diversity Training